Rhadamanthus: Family

-Rhadamanthus was, according to mythology, the son of Zeus and Europa and brother to Sarpedon and Minos (also a king and later a judge of the dead).
+Rhadamanthus was, according to Bulfinch's The Age of Fable, the son of Zeus and Europa and brother to Sarpedon and Minos (also a king and later a judge of the dead).
 Together with his brother, Rhadamanthus was raised by Asterion, their stepfather.
 He had two sons, Gortys (associated with Gortyn, Crete) and Erythrus (founder of Erythrae).

+A different tradition represents Rhadamanthys as the son of Hephaestus, Hephaestus as a son of Talos, and Talos as a son of Cres, the personification of Crete.
+This tradition is reported by Pausanias, who cites the poet Cinaethon of Sparta as his source.
+According to Athenaeus, the lyric poet Ibycus wrote of Rhadamanthys as the lover of Talos, rather than grandson.
+The Suda, a Byzantine encyclopedia from the tenth-century CE, adds to this that Talos and Rhadamanthus introduced homosexuality to Crete.

 Other sources (e.g. Plutarch, Theseus 20) credit Rhadamanthys rather than Dionysus as the husband of Ariadne, and the father of Oenopion, Staphylus and Thoas.
-In this account, Ariadne was the daughter of Minos, Rhadamanthys' brother; another Ariadne was the daughter of Minos's grandson and namesake, who features in Theseus's legend and was rescued by Dionysus.
+In this account, Ariadne was the daughter of Minos, Rhadamanthys's brother; another Ariadne was the daughter of Minos's grandson and namesake, who features in Theseus's legend and was rescued by Dionysus.

 Mythology

 Legislation

 Although he was frequently considered one of the judges of the dead in the underworld, he was also known for a few legislative activities.
 There is a reference to a law of Rhadamanthus ordering the Cretans to swear oaths by animals and to another law of Rhadamanthus saying if people defend themselves against others who initiated violence then they should suffer no penalty.
 His legislation, and its subsequent analogue in Lacadaemonian Sparta, is briefly described in Book I of Plato's Laws, after he is introduced as the brother of Minos, and credited with being the justest of men and an administrator of justice.